rsazizov/gameoflife/README.md

-# Game of Life (Step 3)
+# Game of Life (Step 4)

 You have stumbled upon game of life.
 Here is what you can do:

 ## Prerequisites

-You'll need CMake version 3.20.
+You'll need CMake version 3.20 as well as SDL2 installed on your system.

 First, create a `build` directory for storing build files.